SubhradeepSS/Exam-Portal/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A complete Exam Portal System built using Django.
+A complete Exam Portal System built using Django and Bootstrap.
 Currently, the portal has login system(with authentication) for admin(the top level supervisor), professors and students with their respective homepage; MCQ questions, question papers, student groups and exams can be created/edited by professors; students can appear for exams allotted to them within the time constraints set by the professor and then view their marks and solutions after completing the exam.

 ### Built With